facebookexperimental/Recoil/docs/docs/guides/asynchronous-data-queries.md

 ```

 ### Use an Atom
-Another option is to use an atom instead of a selector to model the query results.
+Another option is to use an atom, instead of a selector, to model the query results.
 You can imperatively update the atom state with the new query results based on your refresh policy.

 ```jsx
 const userInfoState = atomFamily({